aimlapi/ambassador-program/README.md

 * Participate in AI/ML-themed hackathons
 * Use our AI/ML API as the primary AI solution in your projects
-* Share your experience on social media (2 posts per hackathon on two platforms)
+* Share your experience on social media and Github repositories (2 posts per hackathon on two platforms)

 ### 💰Rewards:💰

-* Up to $200 in tokens for every hackathon participation
+* Up to $50 in tokens for every hackathon participation
 * Cash prizes for podium finishes up to:
   * 1st Place: $600
   * 2nd Place: $400